Skip to main content

 Please note: to view and specify suppliers, you must have the “Can view the suppliers” permission enabled.

-• Enter the delivery due date for the products in this order.
-This field is required, but can be edited if necessary.
+• Enter the expected delivery date for the products in these purchase orders.

 • Specify the warehouse to which the delivery is expected.
 Only warehouses with posting permission enabled are displayed for the selected location.